simon-hng/bachelor_kolloqium/slides.md

 </div>

 <!--
+- Resolving the aforementioned problems would bring multiple benefits
+- Students would better understand exercise, their grading and where to improve
+   - Understand instructors wants and improve
+   - Given students easier understanding leads to a more open learning environment
 - Exercise Quality
+  - Instructors can easier focus on their exercise at hand
   - Not only openness & transparency
   - Better and Fairer Grading
 -  We hope that these improvements will enhance broad uptake of the Artemis